 Google blocked access to An Effective Treatment for Coronavirus (COVID-19) by James M. Todaro, MD, and Gregory J. Rigano, dated by March 13, 2020.
 This paper was widely credited (blamed by the Fake News Media) for proposing chloroquine and hydroxychloroquine as an effective treatment against COVID-19.
-(This was reported by ReclaimTheNet on March 25, 2020; this sentence is added on 2021-04-25).
+(This was reported by ReclaimTheNet on March 25, 2020).
 How can someone rationalize removing information about a possible cure, amid a global pandemic?
 Are there still humans in charge at Google?